purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So that's very quick, to generate one, but to generate all of them, you'd need to do it 2^512 times which is unbelievably huge.
 (If you protest that this number includes small primes like 3 and 5 technically, then you can fix the largest bit to 1 and check for the remaining 2^511 options)

+### Finding the decryption key d!
+TODO use Euclidean algorithm with knowledge of p and q to find d so that we can therefore decrypt m^e mod N TODO also show why Eve can't do shit without p and q... (idk if the book actually covers this? i think it's literally an open problem)

+## Practical matters
+TODO start coding shit up